 Launch Day Issues

 It appears that the world had a much bigger need for new graphics cards than both AMD and Nvidia anticipated.
 Much like its chief competitor, AMD had issues with availability of the cards when the launch day came.
 Unfortunately, just as Nvidia, Sony with its PlayStation 5 and Microsoft with its Xbox Series X, AMD suffered greatly from scalpers.

-Finding an RX 6000 series card is difficult both physically and digitally, but to make matters worse for AMD, those who did managed to get their hands on one found a host of driver-related issues.
+Finding an RX 6000 series card is difficult both physically and digitally, but to make matters worse for AMD.

 Is AMD RDNA 2 Finally A Worthy Opponent For Nvidia?